Essential Tools For Bootstrapping Entrepreneurs To Get The Most Out Of Tech Without Hiring A Developer

 4. Email Marketing

-Email marketing software helps you automate your email marketing campaigns, personalize your messages, and track results.
+Email marketing software helps you automate email marketing campaigns, personalize your messages, and track results.
 It’s an essential tool for any business that wants to scale its customer base.

-5. Website Builder
+5. Website

 You can use website builders to create a simple landing page or an entire ecommerce site.
 They come with built-in templates, drag-and-drop editors, and easy-to-use tools.

 If you don't want to deal with the trouble of maintaining a website, I recommend that you start one of these.
+I started with Wix back when I was still making music.
+Then I went to Squarespace and finally ended up on WordPress.

 WordPress